naninovel/docs/docs/en/guide/automated-testing.md

 }
 ```

-The tests will run asynchronously, so you'll need to use `[UnityTest]` attribute and return `IEnumerator` from the test methods; for example, here is a simple method that ensures player can start new game:
+The tests run asynchronously, so you'll need to use the `[UnityTest]` attribute and return `IEnumerator` from test methods.
+For example, here is a simple method that ensures the player can start a new game:

 ```csharp
 [UnityTest]